-The links we discuss here are different than most other types of links mentioned previously as they are not from specific types of sites, they are more generic.
-But, depending upon which sites these link come from, they have the potential to turbo-charge your site and can be the difference between success or failure of your online property.
+The links we discuss here are different from most other types of links mentioned previously as they are not from specific types of sites, they are more generic.
+But, depending upon which sites these links come from, they have the potential to turbo-charge your site and can be the difference between the success or failure of your online property.

 These types of backlinks are basically "votes" from other websites to say yours is good.
 The simplest way of looking at it is the more votes you have, the more power you will get, but like votes, not all have equal power.
 You see, receiving a link back from any old site will not do.
 The more authoritative the donor site is, the better the link.
 So, a link from the BBC would be very powerful indeed, but quite hard to acquire.
 Whereas a link from your mate's newly created blog has zero power and was quite easy to secure.